 This course covers digital prepress applications, scanning, image manipulation and color output devices.
 The transition from conventional to digital production will be covered.
 Analysis of output and file management and the understanding of proofing systems will be covered.
 Proper usage of peripheral equipment will be emphasized.
 6 hrs. lecture and studio/wk.
-Associated Costs: In addition to the course tuition, fees, and textbooks, this

-Associated Costs: In addition to the course furtion, fees, and textbooks, this course has additional expense considerations that are estimated to be \$200 to \$400.
+Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$200 to \$400